 BIMI adds your logo to your emails so recipients may easily recognize them and know they came from you.
 Your business must implement DMARC and produce an SVG-compliant BIMI logo image to use it.
 The recipients of your messages can recognize and trust them thanks to this quick visual verification.

 However, DMARC for your domain is mandatory for proper BIMI implementation.
-A third party must formally validate the logo.
+A third party must formally validate the logos.
 It’s intended to provide email recipients peace of mind because they can immediately verify that the sender is who they say they are

 4. Set Up A New Subscriber Welcome Sequence